Contact Us for a Free Consultation (213) 542-0979

 Aggressive Prosecution For Crimes Against Police

-Another big problem with these crimes against police officers in Los Angeles is that a lot of times, the police officers embellish their police report and add things and make things seem worse than they are because they themselves are concerned that they are going to get in trouble because they probably used some sort of excessive force or violence in arresting the person or dealing with a person when they came in contact with them.
+Another big problem with these crimes against police officers in Los Angeles is that a lot of times, the police officers embellish their police reports and add things and make things seem worse than they are because they are concerned that they are going to get in trouble because they probably used some excessive force or violence in arresting the person or dealing with a person when they came in contact with them.

-So, now they feel that they need to trump-up some charges in order to justify their actions.
-So, if they're ever sued for it or if there is any disciplinary action taken against them through their internal affairs unit, they'll be able to point to the fact that the other person resisted arrest, attacked them first, didn't comply with their commands — there's a whole host of different arguments they can make.
+Now, they feel that they need to trump up some charges in order to justify their actions.
+If they're ever sued for it or if there is any disciplinary action taken against them through their internal affairs unit, they'll be able to point to the fact that the other person resisted arrest, attacked them first, or didn't comply with their commands—there's a whole host of different arguments they can make.

 Retain a Lawyer With Experience

-Another thing I see is other officers backing-up the story of the police officer who is claiming some sort of an injury or crime was committed against them.
-So, now there are multiple witnesses against a particular defendant, which again, makes things more difficult to defend when it comes to law enforcement-related offenses.
+Another thing I see is other officers backing up the story of the police officer who is claiming some sort of injury or crime was committed against them.
+So, now there are multiple witnesses against a particular defendant, which again makes things more difficult to defend when it comes to law enforcement-related offenses.

-So, now juries are not so quick to believe that law enforcement is the victim of a particular crime.
-They're going to listen to what the evidence is.
-They're going to listen to what the witnesses say and they are also going to listen to a defendant in a case to see what their story is and see if there's overreaching by the police and see if this is a legitimate case where the police should be victims, and a particular defendant should be charged and convicted of a crime against a police officer.
+They will also listen to a defendant in a case to see what their story is, see if there's overreaching by the police, and see if this is a legitimate case where the police should be victims.
+A defendant should be charged and convicted of a crime against a police officer.

 Menu